j. Provisions, contingent liabilities and contingent assets

 The Company initially measures the stock options granted to the employees, using a fair value model.
 This requires determination of the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
 This estimate also requires determination of the most appropriate inputs to the valuation model including volatility, dividend yield and making assumptions.

-The Company had availed borrowing facilities from Axis Bank Limited, IDBI Bank Limited, Kotak Mahindra Bank Limited (previous year from Axis Bank Limited, IDBI Bank Limited, Kotak Mahindra Bank Limited, ICICI Bank Limited and HDFC Bank Limited) and also had repayments during the current year.
+The Company had availed borrowing facilities from Axis Bank Limited, Kotak Mahindra Bank Limited (previous year from Axis Bank Limited, IDBI Bank Limited, Kotak Mahindra Bank Limited), which have been repaid during the year.
 The borrowings were in the form of Term Loan, Packing Credit in Foreign Currency (PCFC), Working Capital Demand Loan (WCDL) and Cash Credit.
-The interest rates on the borrowings during the year from Banks, ranged from 6.47% p.a. to 9.40% p.a.
-(PY 1.28% p.a. to 9.10% p.a.).
+The interest rates on the borrowings during the year from Banks, ranged from 795% p.a. to 9.65% p.a.
+(PY 6.47% p.a. to 9.40% p.a.).

-1. Loans from Banks, secured
+Loans from Banks, secured

 a.
-Borrowing facilities from Axis Bank Limited, IDBI Bank Limited and Kotak Mahindra Bank Limited are secured by pari-passu first charge on the current assets, both present and future of the Company (Borrowing facilities for the previous year from Axis Bank Limited are secured by pari-passu first charge on the current assets, both present and future of the Company.
+Borrowing facilities from Axis Bank Limited, ICICI Bank Limited and Kotak Mahindra Bank Limited are secured by pari-passu first charge on the current assets, both present and future of the Company (Borrowing facilities for the previous year from Axis Bank Limited are secured by pari-passu first charge on the current assets, both present and future of the Company.
 Borrowing facilities for the previous year from IDBI Bank Limited are secured by pari-passu first charge on the receivables (i.e., trade receivables, both current and non-current), both present and future of the Company).

 b.
-With respect to the borrowings from banks on the basis of security, the periodical returns / statements filed by the Company with banks are in agreement with the books of accounts.
+With respect to the borrowings from banks on the basis of security, the periodical returns/statements filed by the Company with banks are in agreement with the books of accounts.

 17.2 LEASES